 If you invest in our common stock you will experience dilution immediately to the extent of the difference between the public offering price per share of our common stock you pay in this Offering, and the pro forma net tangible book value per share of our common stock immediately after this Offering.
 As of December 31, 2015, our historical net tangible book value (deficit) was approximately (\$1.6) million, or (\$0.87) per share of common stock.
 This calculation does not reflect any dilution associated with the sale and exercise of the warrants offered hereby.
-As of December 31, 2015, our pro forma net tangible book value (deficit) was approximately \$[ ] million, or \$[\\\] per share of common stock.
-Pro forma net tangible book value per share (deficit) is determined by dividing our total tangible assets less total liabilities, by the number of outstanding shares of our common stock, assuming we issue the maximum amount of securities registered herein.
+As of December 31, 2015, our pro forma net tangible book value (deficit) was approximately \$7.2 million, or \$1.71 per share of common stock.
+Pro forma net tangible book value per share (deficit) is determined by dividing our total tangible assets less total liabilities, by the number of outstanding shares of our common stock, including 2,352,942 shares of common stock issuable in connection with this Offering.

-Dilution in pro forma net tangible book value (deficit) per share represents the difference between the amount per share paid by buyers of shares of our common stock in this Offering and the pro forma net tangible book value (deficit) per share of our common stock immediately following this Offering.
-After giving effect to the issuance of [\\\] shares of common stock at an assumed offering price of \$[\\\] per share (the last reported sale price of our common stock on the OTCQB on [\\], 2016), and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value (deficit) as of December 31, 2015, would have been approximately \$[\\] million, or \$[\\] per share of common stock.
-This data represents an immediate increase in pro forma net tangible book value of \$[\\\] per share to existing stockholders and an immediate dilution of \$[\\\] per share to new investors purchasing shares at the offering price.
+Dilution in proforma net tangible book value (deficit) per share represents the difference between the price paid by buyers of shares of our common stock and warrants in this Offering, and the proforma net tangible book value (deficit) per share of our common stock immediately following this Offering.
+After giving effect to the issuance of 2,352,942 shares of common stock at an offering price of \$4.24 per share and warrants to purchase up to 2,352,942 shares of our common stock at an offering price of \$0.01 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value (deficit) as of December 31, 2015, would have been approximately \$7.2 million, or \$1.71 per share of common stock.
+This data represents an immediate increase in pro forma net tangible book value of \$2.54 per share to existing stockholders and an immediate dilution of \$2.58 per share to new investors purchasing shares at the offering price.